huangdaolang/Academic-Page/content/publication/sseldnet-a-fully-end-to-end-sample-level-framework-for-sound-event-localization-and-detection/index.md

 authors:
   - admin
   - Ricardo Falcon Perez
-publication: Detection and Classification of Acoustic Scenes and Events
+publication: In Detection and Classification of Acoustic Scenes and Events 2021
-publication_short: DCASE
+publication_short: In *DCASE 2021*
 abstract: "Sound event localization and detection (SELD) is a multi-task learning problem that aims to detect different audio events and estimate their corresponding locations.
 All of the previously proposed SELD systems were